-GBHWC has already awarded in GBHWC RFP 03-2019 two sub-awards in regards to SPF-PFS 18-008 and this solicitation in RFP 12-2019 is for applicants for the purpose of the remaining one sub-award ("Middle School Classification").
+GBHWC has already awarded in GBHWC RFP 03-2019 two sub-awards in regards to SPF-PFS 18-008 and this solicitation in RFP 03-2021 is for applicants for the purpose of the remaining one sub-award ("Middle School Classification").
 All proposals as to the Middle School Classification only were rejected and GBHWC RFP 03-2019 canceled in part as to the Middle School Classification only, in keeping with the RFP Part II Section V and Part V Section E, and 2 GAR Division 4 Section 3115.
-We were unable to subaward the SAMHSA evidence based services in the Middle School Classification, Grades 6-8, (only).
-The SAMHSA Federal Grant Notice of Funding Opportunity Awarded to GBHWC has specific objectives and requirements that must be met in full by the subrecipient, and the offerors as to that classification in GBHWC RFP 03-2019 were unable to meet all the specific objectives and requirements.
+RFP 03-2021 was published to re-announce the subward opportunity.
+However due to delays caused by the pandemic, the RFP was cancelled and we were unable to subaward the SAMHSA evidence based services in the Middle School Classification, Grades 6-8, (only).
+The SAMHSA Federal Grant Notice of Funding Opportunity Awarded to GBHWC has specific objectives and requirements that must be met in full by the subrecipient, and the offerors as to that classification in GBHWC RFPs 03-2019 and 03-2021 were unable to meet all the specific objectives and requirements.

 The identified population of focus for the SPF-PFS 18-008 subgrant will be (1) youth ages 9 to 20, in the Guam Department of Education (GDOE), (2) their families who are the natural supports and (3) school personnel who foster a safe learning environment and are key resources to effectively refer and link these individuals to appropriate services.
-This Sub-grant opportunity will specifically target the population of focus in select GDOE Middle Schools.
+This Subgrant opportunity will specifically target the population of focus in select GDOE Middle Schools.

-Proposal Overview and Subrecipient Commitment
+4. Proposal Overview and Subrecipient Commitment

-GBHWC is inviting non-profit organizations in Guam to submit proposals for PEACE PFS subaward for Middle School Classification, to reduce or prevent the use of alcohol, tobacco, /nicotine and marijuana among youth in select GDOE Middle Schools.
-The PEACE PFS subaward subrecipient will partner with GBHWC and the Guam Department of Education (GDOE) in providing evidence-based prevention programs and educational workshops to students.
+GBHWC is inviting non-profit organizations in Guam to submit proposals for PEACE PFS subaward for Middle School Classification, to reduce or prevent the use of alcohol and tobacco/nicotine among youth in select GDOE Middle Schools.
+The PEACE PFS subaward subrecipient will partner with GBHWC and the Guam Department of Education (GDOE) in providing evidence-based prevention programs and educational workshops to identified target audiences.